Buffalo Bills' Damar Hamlin in critical condition after collapsing on field in Cincinnati; remainder of the game postponed

 Bills quarterback Josh Allen tweeted, "Please pray for our brother."

-Fans of both teams, some holding candles, were seen gathered at the University of Cincinnati Medical Center where Hamlin was taken.
+Fans of both teams, some holding candles, gathered at the University of Cincinnati Medical Center, where Hamlin was taken.

-Several other teams sent well-wishes to Hamlin and the Bills, who were playing an away game at Cinncinnati's Paycor Stadium.
+Several other teams sent well-wishes to Hamlin and the Bills, who were playing at Cinncinnati's Paycor Stadium.

+The Bengals offered a tribute as well, according to Jay Morrison, the Bengals beat writer for The Athletic:

 New York governor Kathy Hochul tweeted that she was "praying" for Hamlin and that "our hearts are with his family, loved ones, and the entire @BuffaloBills community."